abhbisht/AIML-Capstone-Project---MagicEye/README.md

 # AIML-Capstone-Project---MagicEye
-Multilabel Image Classification model to help to Identify Indoor Objects for Visually Impaired Person
+Multilabel Image Classification model to help to Identify Indoor Objects for Visually Impaired Person.

 Implementation:

 To train the model to identify the objects we have followed below steps: